yasu7ri/rxjava2-study/README.md

-# this repository is for studying rxjava
+# this repository is for studying rxjava2